Central Elbe Table

 The Central Elbe Table (Středolabská tabule) is a plateau and a geomorphological mesoregion of the Czech Republic.
 It is located mostly in the Central Bohemian Region, but due to its size, it also extends to other regions.
-The axis of the plateau is the river Elbe, after which the territory is named.
+The axis of the plateau is the Elbe River, after which the territory is named.

 Geomorphology

 The Central Elbe Table is a mesoregion of the Central Bohemian Table within the Bohemian Massif.
 Typical features of the landscape are wide valley floodplains, low terraces, and tectonic and denudation depressions.
 The plateau is further subdivided into the microregions of Nymburk Basin, Čáslav Basin, Mělník Basin, Mrlina Table and Český Brod Table.

 Due to the nature of the plateau, there are no significant peaks.
 The highest point is the contour near the village of Radlice within Barchovice at 400 m above sea level.
 The highest peaks are Dílce at 366 m above sea level, U Písku at 341 m and Vinný vrch at 311 m.